Hypothesis Testing for Shapes using Vectorized Persistence Diagrams

-where $d$ is a pairwise distance function for persistence diagrams such as bottleneck or Wasserstein distance.
-The joint loss value measures the similarity of persistence diagrams within groups.
-If persistence diagrams within groups are similar(different) to each other, then the joint loss value will be small(large).
-Algorithm~\ref{alg:rt} in Supplementary Material presents the permutation test procedure of \cite{Robinson2017}. \cite{cericola2018} extend the two-sample test scheme to multiple label group testing using the one-way analysis of variance (ANOVA) procedure and \cite{Vejdemo2018} propose procedures to control the multiple testing problem.
+First, the permutation-based tests are defined on the space induced by pairwise metrics of persistence diagrams or their representations. \cite{Robinson2017} propose a permutation test for a two-sample setting using persistence diagrams.
+Assume that we have $n=n_1+n_2$ persistence diagrams $\text{PD}_l$, $l\in\{1,2,\cdots,n\}$, obtained from two data groups of size $n_1$ and $n_2$.
+Let $G=\{G_1,G_2\}$ be labels for the two groups where $G_1,G_2 \subset \{1, 2, \cdots, n \}$, $G_1 \cap G_2 = \emptyset$, $G_1 \cup G_2 = \{1, 2, \cdots, n \}$, $n(G_1)=n_1$, and $n(G_2)=n_2$.
+The permutation test uses a loss function $L$ of a label $G$ defined by $ L(G=\{G_1,G_2\})= \frac{2}{n_1(n_1-1)} \sum_{l_i<l_j \in G_1} d(\text{PD}_{l_i},\text{PD}_{l_j}) + \frac{2}{n_2(n_2-1)}\sum_{l_i<l_j \in G_2} d(\text{PD}_{l_i},\text{PD}_{l_j}), $ where $d$ is a pairwise distance function for persistence diagrams such as bottleneck or Wasserstein distance.
+The loss function measures the similarity of persistence diagrams within groups: if persistence diagrams within groups are similar to each other, the loss will be small, and vice versa.
+At first, the baseline loss value $L_0(G_0)$ is computed for the initial group label $G_0$ that we want to test.
+Then the labels are randomly shuffled and the loss values are computed using the permuted labels.
+The permutations are repeated $N_P$ times.
+The p-value is computed by comparing the baseline loss value $L_0(G_0)$ with the $N_P$ loss values of the permuted labels.
+Because the number of permutations $N_P$ can be up to $\binom{n}{n_1}$, a smaller number of permutations can be used instead.
+Algorithm~S1 in the supplementary Material summarizes the permutation test procedure of \cite{Robinson2017}. \cite{cericola2018} extend the two-sample test scheme to multiple label group testing using the one-way analysis of variance (ANOVA) procedure and \cite{Vejdemo2018} propose procedures to control the multiple testing problem.